Meet our Leader of Co-curricular Music

-Sharon's qualifications include a teaching degree from the Sydney Conservatorium of Music and Graduate Diploma in Multi-Instrumental Music Teaching from the University of Western Sydney.
+Sharon's qualifications include a teaching degree from the Sydney Conservatorium of Music and a Graduate Diploma in Multi-Instrumental Music Teaching from the University of Western Sydney.

 Sharon has coordinated numerous tours involving SAPSS ensembles, including trips to New Zealand, Tasmania, Darwin, Mt Gambier, Sydney and the Gold Coast.

-At St Joseph’s Regional College there are many opportunities for students to be involved in a music ensemble.
+At St Joseph’s Regional College, there are many opportunities for students to be involved in a music ensemble.
 The goal of the program is to provide an enjoyable and supportive environment to learn about music through performance and working together to achieve group goals.

 Rehearsals take place before and after school, during lunch breaks and on a rotational basis through some class time.

 There is no cost for most of the ensembles at St Joseph’s Regional College.
 Many ensembles are open to all students, while some advanced ensembles require an audition to join.
 All these ensembles support the Music Elective classroom program.

 The SAPSS ensembles aim to bring together the secondary schools within the parish, which are St Joseph’s Regional College, MacKillop College and Newman Senior Technical College.
 A bus service is available for students attending these rehearsals.

 SAPSS Drum Line This ensemble rehearses on Wednesday afternoons at MacKillop College from 3.30 pm-5.30 pm (audition or invitation only)